 - You have to bend and stretch and may also have to lift heavy weights.

-- You may visit clients’ houses to give estimates and collect and deliver furniture.
+- You may visit clients’ houses to give estimates and fix or collect and deliver furniture.

 Workforce Employment Status

 LMI data powered by LMI for All

 - You may get direct entry to a job through a training scheme such as a Modern Apprenticeship.

 - You might do a full time college course in subjects such as furniture craftsmanship, furniture restoration or furniture construction and design.
 You could do a National Certificate (NC), National Qualification (NQ), Higher National Certificate (HNC) or Higher National Diploma (HND).
 Entry to NC or NQ courses vary from no formal qualifications to 2-4 subjects at National 4 or 5.
 For entry to HNC or HND courses you need 1 or 2 Highers.

 - You could also start out by taking a short course at college.
 City of Glasgow College offers relevant courses, including Furniture Restoring: Upholstery.
 This could help you build up the necessary experience for entry to a full time course.

 LMI data powered by EMSI UK